mementomoryn/rmm/docs/TEMPLATE.md

 ### Template Sync
 Sync the changes made on `mementomoryn/rmm` into your template repository by *pull request*.

+Ignore files and folders from syncing with a .templatesyncignore file

 **Configurations**:

 * Enabling **Allow GitHub Actions to create and approve pull requests** on [Actions permissions → Workflow permissions](../../../settings/actions).